 If you want to see more, check out the Bude webcams.

-The Tarka Trail between Puffing Billy pub and Yarde Cafe is a lovely woodland walk or cycle crossing the Torridge.
+The Tarka Trail between Puffing Billy Cafe and East Yarde is a lovely woodland walk or cycle crossing the Torridge.

 While the surface isn’t as good as other parts of the trail it’s still fairly easy going.
-Bear in mind you’re following the Torridge upstream now, so that means gently uphill almost all the way, but a much easier coast back once you’ve had a coffee and cake at the cafe!
+Bear in mind you’re following the Torridge upstream now, so that means gently uphill almost all the way, but a much easier coast back, and there’s excellent coffee and cake at the Puffing Billy Station Cafe!
+Continue reading “Puffing Billy to East Yarde”

 The National Trust’s Finch Foundry is the last working water-powered forge in the country.
 On one of their regular guided tours you can find out what it really means to have your nose to the grind stone or to be pole axed.